calvin-laurenson/vision.cpp/README.md

 GGML implementations of popular computer vision architectures.
-Currently named yolo.cpp.
-Might rename to vision.cpp.

 - [x] yolov3_tiny (from the ggml examples)